 We recommend that nominees petition Letters of Support from individuals who are experts in the nominee’s discipline, field, or sub-field and who are intimately familiar with the nominee’s most significant and important research contributions during their postdoctoral career.

-Further, we encourage—but it is not a requirement—that at least one Letter of Support should come from an individual external to the nominating institution, and at least one Letter of Support should come from an individual external to the nominating institution, who has never been the nominee’s advisor.
+Further, we encourage—but it is not a requirement—that one Letter of Support should come from someone who is the nominee's current or previous advisor, and one Letter of Support should come from an individual external to the nominating institution, who has never been the nominee’s advisor.
 Both Letters of Support should follow the guidelines and address the topics listed above.

 SUBMITTING INSTITUTIONAL NOMINATIONS

 Nominations must be submitted using the online nomination system between Wednesday, December 1, 2021, and Wednesday, January 26, 2022, 11:59PM ET.

 Candidates for the Blavatnik Regional Awards must be nominated by their institutions—self-nominations are not allowed.

 Each institution may submit up to 15 nominations, distributed as they wish, across the disciplinary categories of Life Sciences, Physical Sciences & Engineering, and Chemistry.